SDU-eScience/UCloud/storage-service/native/README.md

 - `ENOENT` if path does not exist
 - Relevant errno on IO errors
-- `EINVAL` if path is not a folder
-- `EACCESS` if no items were returned from this command
+- -1 if no items were returned in this query
-  - If some items cannot be accessed then those are silently ignored

 ### `make-dir`